hotwax/press-release-faq/brokering/soft-allocation.md

-# Before placing an order on eCommerce, customers want to know how quickly they can receive it.
+# Soft allocation brokering

-## Soft allocation brokering allows customers to check in real time if a selected list of items, like their shopping cart, is eligible for same-day delivery.
+## Before placing an order on eCommerce, customers want to know how quickly they can receive it.

+Soft allocation brokering allows customers to check in real time if a selected list of items, like their shopping cart, is eligible for same-day delivery.
 The feature determines if a product can be delivered within one day according to the customer’s zip code.
 A clear distinction stating whether items are available for same-day delivery or not, lets customers make a faster purchasing decision.

 Merchants may unknowingly accept orders that do not meet the eligibility criteria for same-day delivery and therefore face higher order rejection rates from their shipping providers.
 As a result, false commitments, shipping delays or order cancellations make customers feel less confident about using same-day shipping.
 Merchants’ eCommerce usually reflect a static estimated ship date on the PDP irrespective of a customer’s location.
 Long shipping times, not personalized to customers’ location results in abandoned shopping carts.